Landing Your First Barista Job: The Coffee Goat’s Comprehensive Guide to Coffee Terms, Tips, and Landing Your First Barista Gig

 Congratulations!
 You're one step closer to becoming a barista and snagging that job!
 When applying for a barista job, it's common to go through a trial shift or work interview.
 This is an opportunity for the coffee shop owner or manager to assess your skills, your work ethic, how you interact with their customers, and how you'd fit within the team.
 To prepare for a trial shift, familiarize yourself with the coffee shop's menu, practice your espresso-making techniques, and study their specific procedures.
 If you're feeling nervous, just remember to stay friendly, have a sense of humor about everything, and breathe!
 This too shall pass, and we bet you'll do great.

 During your trial shift, just focus on providing excellent customer service, having a great attitude, demonstrating your technical proficiency (if you have any), and showcasing your ability to work well in a team.
 Approach the trial shift with enthusiasm and a willingness to learn.
-If you don't have previous experience and the cafe is aware of that, they will likely not put you to work on the espresso machine, but will rather have you complete other tasks around the shop.
-Every coffee shop will be different, so try to find out what you will be doing during your trial shift.
-Don't be afraid to ask questions!
+If you don't have previous experience and the cafe is aware of that, they will likely not put you to work on the espresso machine during your trial, but will rather have you complete other tasks around the shop.
+That said, every coffee shop will be different, so make sure to ask questions and communicate clearly.
+This will really help to manage everyone's expectations of what your trial shift might shape up to look like, if you are able to get an idea what you will be doing.
+For one, it helps to manage your nerves if you're feeling a bit nervous, and it also demonstrates a willingness to assist the team.
+And that's exactly what coffee shop owners and your future co-workers want to see.

 A smiling barista wearing an apron, with his arms folded.
 There is another hospitality worker behind him, in the background.